David Ritz: Personal life

-Ritz graduated from the University of Texas in Austin in 1966, and received a Masters of Arts from the State University of New York at Buffalo in 1970, where he studied with literary critic Leslie Fiedler.
+Ritz graduated from the University of Texas in Austin in 1966 (Magna Cum Laude/Phi Beta Kappa), and received a Masters of Arts from the State University of New York at Buffalo in 1970, where he studied with literary critic Leslie Fiedler.

 He has been married to Roberta Michele Ritz since 1968.
 They have two children, twins Alison and Jessica, born in 1974.